peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* This object rounded to the given precision.
+* This object rounded to the specified precision.
 Returns this object and signals no flags if <code>ctx</code> is null or specifies an unlimited precision, if this object is infinity or not-a-number (including signaling NaN), or if the number's value has no more significant digits than the maximum precision given in <code>ctx</code>.

 ### ScaleByPowerOfTen